 The reality is, 1 in 5 Americans struggle with anxiety, making it the most prevalent of all mental health issues in our country.
 In fact, over 30% of us will experience an episode in our lives where we struggle with an associated disorder.
-For those not well versed on the inner workings of our brains, there’s a whole host of anxiety disorders you could potentially be afflicted with- panic disorder, PTSD, social anxiety, obsessive compulsive disorder, and, of course, generalized anxiety.
+For those not well versed on the inner workings of our brains, there’s a whole host of anxiety disorders you could potentially be afflicted with, including panic disorder, PTSD, social anxiety, obsessive-compulsive disorder, and, of course, generalized anxiety.

 So, what’s a person to do?
-How do you smother the grease fire when it ignites in your brain?
-Don’t worry, we have a few potential solutions to extinguish those flames.
+How do you smother a grease fire when it ignites in your brain?
+Don’t worry!
+We have a few solutions to extinguish those flames.

 Challenge Faulty Thinking

 At its core, anxiety results from irrational thoughts that consume our worrying brains.
 Below is a list of thinking errors that plague us all, courtesy of helpguide.org.

 All-or-nothing thinking, looking at things in black-or-white categories, with no middle ground.
 “If everything is not perfect, I’m a total failure.”

 Overgeneralization from a single negative experience, expecting it to hold true forever.
 “I didn’t get hired for the job.
 I’ll never get any job.”

 Focusing on the negatives while filtering out the positives.
 Noticing the one thing that went wrong, rather than all the things that went right.
 “I got the last question on the test wrong.
 I’m an idiot.”